MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Modules.md

 session or any custom PowerShell program.

 Before the functionality contained in a module is usable, the module must be loaded into the PowerShell session.
 By default, PowerShell automatically loads an installed module the first time you use a command from the module.
 You can configure automatic module loading behavior using the variable `$PSModuleAutoloadingPreference`.
 For more information, see [about_Preference_Variables][08].

 You can also manually unload or reload modules during a PowerShell session.
 To unload a module, use the `Remove-Module` cmdlet.
 To load or reload a module, use `Import-Module`.

 PowerShell comes with a base set of modules.
-You or third parties can create new PowerShell commands or other resources, and publish them as modules that users can install as needed.
+Anyone can create new PowerShell commands or other resources, and publish them as modules that users can install as needed.

 You can write modules in C# as compiled .NET assemblies, known as native modules, or in plain PowerShell, known as script modules.
 This topic explains how to use PowerShell modules.
 For information about how to create PowerShell modules, see [Writing a PowerShell Module][02].

 > [!NOTE]
 > Prior to PowerShell 3.0, cmdlets and providers were packaged in PowerShell